jwiegley/use-package/README.md

 ### Prevent loading if dependencies are missing

-While the `:after` keyword delays loading until the dependencies are loaded, the somewhat simpler `:requires` keyword simply never load the package if the dependencies are available at the time the `use-package` declaration is encountered.
+While the `:after` keyword delays loading until the dependencies are loaded, the somewhat simpler `:requires` keyword simply never loads the package if the dependencies are not available at the time the `use-package` declaration is encountered.
 By "available" in this context it means that `foo` is available of `(featurep 'foo)` evaulates to a non-nil value.
 For example:

 ``` elisp
 (use-package abbrev